andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-checkout/index.md

 We have now completed the display of products and have the checkout page working correctly.
 Well done. 👏

 You can [checkout the GitHub repository](https://github.com/andrewjamesford/shop-nextjs-stripe) for this project to see the finished result.
 Please note there are branches for each step.
+Alternatively you can view the repository on [CodeSandbox](https://codesandbox.io/p/github/andrewjamesford/shop-nextjs-stripe/main?file=%2FREADME.md).

 For more help with setting up Stripe checkout take a look at the [documentation](https://stripe.com/docs/checkout/quickstart) on the Stripe website.

 {% include "seriesstripenextjs.liquid" %}